Optimal control with reset-renewable resources: Conclusions.

 We presented empirical evidence of convergence and illustrated other properties of our methods on several examples, including path-planning under constraints on ``prolonged exposure'' to an enemy observer.
 Even though all selected examples are isotropic in cost and dynamics, only minor modifications (with no performance penalties) are needed to treat anisotropy in secondary cost $\runcostb$.
-Anisotropies in primary cost and/or dynamics can be also easily treated by switching to a different (non-iterative or fast iterative) method on the safe set $\safe$.
-Several other natural extensions are likely to be more computationally expensive, but can be handled in the same framework.
-First, in some applications the resource restoration is more realistically modeled not as an instantaneous reset, but as a continuous process on $\safe$.
-Alternatively, resets might be also modeled as conscious/optional control decisions available on $\safe$, with an instantaneous penalty in primary cost.
-Second, differential games can be similarly modified to account for limited/renewable resource budgets.
-Finally, both the dynamics and the budget changes might be affected by some random events, leading to stochastic trajectories in the extended domain.
+Anisotropies in primary cost and/or dynamics can also be easily treated by switching to a different (non-iterative or fast iterative) method on the safe set $\safe$.
+Several other natural extensions are likely to be more computationally expensive, but can be handled in the same framework: \begin{itemize} \item In some applications the resource restoration is more realistically modeled not as an instantaneous reset, but as a continuous process on $\safe$.
+Alternatively, resets might be also modeled as conscious/optional control decisions available on $\safe$, with an instantaneous penalty in primary cost. \item Differential games can be similarly modified to account for limited (and possibly renewable) resource budgets. \item More generally, both the dynamics and the budget changes might be affected by some random events, leading to stochastic trajectories in the extended domain. \item It would be interesting to extend the method to problems with constraints on multiple reset-renewable resources. \end{itemize} For problems with a fixed starting position, significant computational savings could be attained by adopting A*-type domain restriction algorithms \cite{Clawson1}.
 All of these extensions are of obvious practical importance in realistic applications, and we hope to address them in the future.
+Finally, more work is clearly needed to provide proofs of convergence of semi-Lagrangian schemes to discontinuous viscosity solutions of hybrid systems.